Portage, Indiana: Railroads

 Portage Township was primarily a farming community until railroad development began in the 1850s and 1860s.
 The first railroad to build in the area was the Michigan Central, completed in 1852.
 The Michigan Central connected Detroit to Chicago.
 This enabled local farmers to easily ship livestock, dairy and crops to Chicago and any other stop along the way.
 It was a boon to the farmers of the area at the time and enabled them to buy more land for farming.
 The Michigan Central was later bought by the New York Central Railroad.

 The next railroad to build through the Portage area was the Baltimore and Ohio in 1874.
 This railroad crossed the Michigan Central at Willow Creek, near the village of Crisman.
 The Willow Creek Confrontation occurred in 1874, when the Michigan Central refused to allow the Baltimore and Ohio to cross its track.
 The situation was eventually resolved peacefully, and a crossing was made.
 Sand was also an industry in Portage due to demand in the growing city of Chicago.
 The railroads enabled sand to be delivered to Chicago more efficiently.

 Depression era and the world wars

 Between the 1870s and the depression era, Portage did not grow very much.
 It has been estimated that between 1880 and 1950, the growth rate averaged only about 64 people per year.
 This is despite the growth of towns to the west such as Gary, Hammond and East Chicago due to the industrialization of steel mills.
 Portage was not unaffected by the Great Depression.
 Due to the steel mills being in economic trouble, the farmers of Portage did not have demand to produce their products.
 As a result of this, the farmers had food, but no money.
 Many even lost their farms.

-Like many communities in the country, World War I and World War II affected the economy of Portage in a big way.
+Like with many communities in the country, World Wars I and II affected the economy of Portage in a big way.
 Steel mills geared into high production and labor was in high demand, thus drawing many people to the area.